Lene Hau: Qubit transfer

 Hau and her associates at Harvard University "have demonstrated exquisite control over light and matter in several experiments, but her experiment with 2 condensates is one of the most compelling".
-In 2006 they successfully transferred a qubit from light to a matter wave and back into light, again using Bose–Einstein condensates.
+In 2006, they successfully transferred a qubit from light to a matter wave and back into light, again using Bose–Einstein condensates.
 Details of the experiment are discussed in the February 8, 2007, publication of the journal Nature.
 The experiment relies on the way that, according to quantum mechanics, atoms may behave as waves as well as particles.
 This enables atoms to do some counterintuitive things, such as passing through two openings at once.
 Within a Bose–Einstein condensate a light pulse is compressed by a factor of 50 million, without losing any of the information stored within it.
 In this Bose–Einstein condensate, information encoded in a light pulse can be transferred to the atom waves.
 Because all the atoms move coherently, the information does not dissolve into random noise.
 The light drives some of the cloud's roughly 1.8 million sodium atoms to enter into "quantum superposition" states, with a lower-energy component that stays put and a higher-energy component that travels between the two clouds.
-A second 'control' laser then writes the shape of the pulse into the atom waves.
-When this control beam is turned off and the light pulse disappears, the 'matter copy' remains.
+A second 'control' laser then writes the pulse shape into the atom's wave function.
+When this control beam is turned off, and the light pulse disappears, the 'matter copy' remains.
 Prior to this, researchers could not readily control optical information during its journey, except to amplify the signal to avoid fading.
 This experiment by Hau and her colleagues marked the first successful manipulation of coherent optical information.
 The new study is "a beautiful demonstration", says Irina Novikova, a physicist at the College of William and Mary in Williamsburg, VA.
 Before this result, she says, light storage was measured in milliseconds.
 "Here it's fractional seconds.
 It's a really dramatic time."

-Of its potential, Hau said "While the matter is traveling between the two Bose–Einstein condensates, we can trap it, potentially for minutes, and reshape it – change it – in whatever way we want.
+Of its potential, Hau said, "While the matter is traveling between the two Bose–Einstein condensates, we can trap it, potentially for minutes, and reshape it – change it – in whatever way we want.
 This novel form of quantum control could also have applications in the developing fields of quantum information processing and quantum cryptography."
 Of the developmental implications, "This feat, the sharing around of quantum information in light-form and in not just one but two atom-forms, offers great encouragement to those who hope to develop quantum computers," said Jeremy Bloxham, dean of science in the Faculty of Arts and Sciences.
 Hau was awarded the George Ledlie Prize for this work, Harvard's Provost Steven Hyman noting "her work is path-breaking.
 Her research blurs the boundaries between basic and applied science, draws on the talent and people of two Schools and several departments, and provides a literally glowing example of how taking daring intellectual risks leads to profound rewards."